GOVTNZ/silverstripe-api/README.md

 You may want to put your Swagger page class and template files here, along with any modified CSS files etc, but you don't have to: if you prefer to store these with files of the same type within your website, that's is up to you.

 The path to the API data directory needs to be set in a .yml config file.
+The path should be preceded by a forward slash.
 ```
 API:
   data_dir: '[PATH]'